-The Canadian Securities Administrators (the “CSA”) recently announced the publication of final amendments (see here) that are designed to provide greater transparency regarding holdings of reporting issuers’ securities under the early warning system.
+The Canadian Securities Administrators (the “CSA”) has published final amendments to certain existing multilateral and national instruments and policies that are designed to provide greater transparency regarding holdings of reporting issuers’ securities under the early warning system.

 Those familiar with the early warning system and compliant to date should pay attention to these changes as they will, no doubt, affect future reporting.
 Those unfamiliar with the early warning system should familiarize themselves with the rules and determine current compliance and put into place procedures to ensure future compliance and reporting.